ramanishsingh/RealGas/realgas/examples.rst

 So that the results look like the following

->>> from gasthermo.eos.virial import SecondVirialMixture
+>>> from realgas.eos.virial import SecondVirialMixture
 >>> P, T = 1e5, 300.
 >>> mixture = SecondVirialMixture(compound_names=['Water', 'Tetrahydrofuran'], k_ij=0.)
 >>> import matplotlib.pyplot as plt